chiefbiiko/bwt/README.md

 - `BWT`s require a fixed set of four header claims: `typ`, `iat`, `exp`, `kid`

 - in case of exceptions marshalling ops return `null` rather than `throw`ing errors (that possibly leak sensitive information)

+## Dear Reviewers

+Thank you for reviewing!

+...